brson/brson.github.com/rust-stuff.md

 * Created, with [Diggory Blake], the unified [rustup] installer, the current preferred installation method on all supported platforms.

+* Wrote the [rustup.rs] website that remains live as of 2021, and the the rustup docs, which others improved and converted into [a book][rustupbook].

 * Created [Servo], the web browser written in Rust, along with [Patrick Walton], back when Rust barely worked.